Dog Eat Dog (band): Kilkenny's departure and Walk with Me (2003–2008)

-Twentieth anniversary, original lineup reunion, and continued tours (2009—2012)
+Twentieth anniversary, original lineup reunion, and continued tours (2009–2012)

 On December 11, 2009, during a Mucky Pup set at Mexicali Live in Teaneck, New Jersey, Connor and Kilkenny joined Nastasi, Neabore, and Milnes onstage to perform two Dog Eat Dog songs.
-It was the first time this lineup had played together as Dog Eat Dog since their demo tapes had been recorded in the early 90s.
+It was the first time this lineup had played together as Dog Eat Dog since their demo tapes had been recorded in the early 1990s.

 The band celebrated its twenty-year anniversary on April 1, 2010, and commemorated the event by reuniting the original lineup once again.
 The lineup consisted of Connor, Neabore, Nastasi, Kilkenny, and Milnes with the addition of Mueller on saxophone and Reilly handling live-sound mixing duties.
 They performed one show at Mexicali Live on April 2 and another at The Studio at Webster Hall in New York City on April 3.
 These two shows were a one-time event before the lineup of Connor, Neabore, Finley, and Haemmerli embarked on their 2010 tour of Europe.
 The tour included over twenty shows in Germany, the Netherlands, Belgium, Czech Republic, and Switzerland.

 Dog Eat Dog began its 2011 tour in January and continued with additional dates throughout the year.
 Guitarist Nastasi returned for three January dates taking place in Germany and the Netherlands.
 Nastasi was temporarily filling in for the absent Haemmerli who was working with his band Henchman at the time.

-Brand New Breed era (2013—present)
+Brand New Breed (2013–2022)

 In 2017, Dog Eat Dog released their first new material since 2006, an EP titled Brand New Breed.
 It consisted of four new tracks, and was expanded to include four acoustic/live tracks the following year with a reissue.
 They embarked on a staggered but extensive tour throughout 2018 and 2019.

 In October 2021, founding guitarist Sean Kilkenny died at the age of 51.

 In January 2022, the band embarked on its first American tour since 1997, as the opening act for Life of Agony on the latter's Lost at 2022 tour.
 The band lineup for the tour saw Connor, Neabore, Finley and Haemmerli joined by Nastasi whose band, Kings Never Die, were also scheduled to perform on five of the tour's eight dates.
 The tour was cancelled after completion of the first four dates due to Life of Agony vocalist Mina Caputo and drummer Veronica Bellino testing positive for COVID-19.

+Free Radicals (2023)

+Dog Eat Dog's fifth album, titled Free Radicals, was released by independent label Metalville Records on October 20, 2023.